Combat Roleplay (CRP)

 Reaction types:

-Block movement: Stops players targeted by this reaction from performing the disengage action.
-(Ex: Pulling, grabbing, tackling, etc.) - Agility
+Block movement: Stops the target player from performing the disengage action and consumes their action slot and movement for that turn.
+(Ex: Pulling, grabbing, tackling, etc.) - Agility roll-off

 Unbinding: A mage-only reaction that allows spellcasters to stop an enemy spell from going off before it is cast.
 (Use the magic plugin system to use this reaction) - Intelligence